When it Comes to Your Freedom,

 • Emotional abuse – This results in emotional suffering or mental anguish caused by the abuser or allowed by the abuser.
 It is unjustifiable.

-• Financial exploitation – Includes theft or embezzlement of a senior’s property or identity by the abuser.
+• Financial abuse – Includes theft or embezzlement of a senior’s property or identity by the abuser.

 Prosecution’s Case